Linxia City

-Linxia City (临夏市 (臨夏市, Línxià Shì), Xiao'erjing: لٍِثِيَا شِ), once known as Hezhou (河州 (河州, Hézhōu, Ho-chou), Xiao'erjing: حَجِوْ), is a county-level city in the province of Gansu of the People's Republic of China and the capital of the multi-ethnic Linxia Hui Autonomous Prefecture.
+Linxia City (临夏市 (臨夏市, Línxià Shì), Xiao'erjing: لٍِثِيَا شِ), once known as Hezhou (河州 (河州, Hézhōu, Ho-chou), Xiao'erjing: حَجِوْ), is a county-level city in the province of Gansu, China and the capital of the multi-ethnic Linxia Hui Autonomous Prefecture.
 It is located in the valley of the Daxia River (a right tributary of the Yellow River), 150 km (by road) southwest of the provincial capital Lanzhou.

 The population of the entire county-level city of Linxia (which includes both the central city and some rural area) is estimated at 250,000; of which, 58.4% is classified as urban population.
 According to the prefectural government, 51.4% of Linxia City's population belongs to the "Hui nationality", i.e. the Chinese-speaking Muslims.
 Some members of Linxia Prefecture other minority ethnic groups, such as Bonan, Dongxiang and Salar, live in the city.

 For centuries, Hezhou/Linxia has been one of the main religious, cultural and commercial centers of China's Muslim community, earning itself the nickname of "the little Mecca of China".